-Peer-reviewed manuscripts & book chapters Underline indicates student co-author The data and code for any papers on which I am the lead author are usually available with the published paper, but please email me if you have any issues. google scholar - In revision/review - Hemming, K. H., Wandrag, E. M., Duncan, R. P. Native species richness provides a template for invasion of non-native grasses in Australia.
+Peer-reviewed manuscripts & book chapters Underline indicates student co-author The data and code for any papers on which I am the lead author are usually available with the published paper (either as supplementary material or via DataDryad), but please email me if you have any issues. google scholar - In revision/review - Hemming, K. H., Wandrag, E. M., Duncan, R. P. Native species richness provides a template for invasion of non-native grasses in Australia.

 Duncan, R. P., Wandrag, E. M., Bates, S. E., Barrett, L., Catford, J. A., Thrall, P. H. Plant-soil feedbacks: linking data with theory.

 Ikegami, M., Wandrag, E. M., Duncan, R. P., Hulme, P. H. Imbalanced intercontinental migrations of plants: role of time, size of source pool and recipient biodiversity.

 Dawson, W., et al. Root traits vary as much as leaf traits and have consistent phenotypic plasticity among 14 populations of a globally widespread herb.

 O'Reilly-Nugent, A., Blumenthal, D., Wandrag, E. M., Duncan, R. P., Catford, J. A. Active restoration after three decades: seed addition increases native dominance compared to landscape-scale secondary succession.

 - 2023 - Wandrag, E. M., Gibson, M. R., Rodgers, J. G. Reproductive mutualisms in Australian acacia.
 Wattles – Australian Acacia species around the world. (eds.
 E. Marchante, J. J. Le Roux & D. M. Richardson)